-At Golden Summit the results of the metallurgical tests will be incorporated in the PEA currently underway and which is expected to be completed in the third quarter.
+At Golden Summit the results of the metallurgical tests will be incorporated in the PEA currently underway.
 There are currently several development scenarios under consideration, one of which includes a stand-alone valley heap leach operation focused on the existing oxide portion of the resource, taking into account the potential for oxide resource growth beyond with a staged approach to a larger milling scenario.
 Geophysical and geochemical surveys performed to date suggest that the oxide potential at Dolphin remains open to considerable expansion.